jsr029/Rakotonirina_JeanSebastien_13_03072022/README.md

 ## Openclassrooms P13 : Use an API for Bank user account with React
 # Expected Skills :
 - Implement a state manager in a React application
-- Intéragir avec une API
+- Interact with an API (Application Programming Interfatce)
 - Model an API
 - Authenticate to an API